 Highlights of Australian Open tennis tournament

+Zheng Qinwen serves during the women's singles 3rd round match between Zheng Qinwen and Wang Yafan of China at Australian Open tennis tournament in Melbourne, Australia, Jan.
+20, 2024.
+(Xinhua/Ma Ping)

+Zheng Qinwen gets interviewed after the women's singles 3rd round match between Zheng Qinwen and Wang Yafan of China at Australian Open tennis tournament in Melbourne, Australia, Jan.
+20, 2024.
+(Xinhua/Ma Ping)

+Zheng Qinwen competes during the women's singles 3rd round match between Zheng Qinwen and Wang Yafan of China at Australian Open tennis tournament in Melbourne, Australia, Jan.
+20, 2024.
+(Photo by Chu Chen/Xinhua)

+Zheng Qinwen celebrates during the women's singles 3rd round match between Zheng Qinwen and Wang Yafan of China at Australian Open tennis tournament in Melbourne, Australia, Jan.
+20, 2024.
+(Photo by Chu Chen/Xinhua)

+Zheng Qinwen celebrates during the women's singles 3rd round match between Zheng Qinwen and Wang Yafan of China at Australian Open tennis tournament in Melbourne, Australia, Jan.
+20, 2024.
+(Photo by Chu Chen/Xinhua)

+Wang Yafan competes during the women's singles 3rd round match between Zheng Qinwen and Wang Yafan of China at Australian Open tennis tournament in Melbourne, Australia, Jan.
+20, 2024.
+(Xinhua/Ma Ping)

-Zheng Qinwen of China hits a return during the women's singles second round match between Zheng Qinwen of China and Katie Boulter of Britain at the Australian Open tennis tournament in Melbourne, Australia on Jan.
-18, 2024.
+Zheng Qinwen celebrates during the women's singles 3rd round match between Zheng Qinwen and Wang Yafan of China at Australian Open tennis tournament in Melbourne, Australia, Jan.
+20, 2024.
+(Photo by Chu Chen/Xinhua)

+Alex Michelsen serves during the men's singles third round match between Alexander Zverev of Germany and Alex Michelsen of the United States at the Australian Open tennis tournament in Melbourne, Australia, Jan.
+20, 2024.
 (Photo by Hu Jingchen/Xinhua)

-Zheng Qinwen of China celebrates scoring during the women's singles second round match between Zheng Qinwen of China and Katie Boulter of Britain at the Australian Open tennis tournament in Melbourne, Australia on Jan.
-18, 2024.
+Alexander Zverev serves during the men's singles third round match between Alexander Zverev of Germany and Alex Michelsen of the United States at the Australian Open tennis tournament in Melbourne, Australia, Jan.
+20, 2024.
 (Photo by Hu Jingchen/Xinhua)

-Zheng Qinwen of China celebrates winning after the women's singles second round match between Zheng Qinwen of China and Katie Boulter of Britain at the Australian Open tennis tournament in Melbourne, Australia on Jan.
-18, 2024.
+Alex Michelsen reacts during the men's singles third round match between Alexander Zverev of Germany and Alex Michelsen of the United States at the Australian Open tennis tournament in Melbourne, Australia, Jan.
+20, 2024.
 (Photo by Hu Jingchen/Xinhua)

-Zheng Qinwen of China celebrates scoring during the women's singles second round match between Zheng Qinwen of China and Katie Boulter of Britain at the Australian Open tennis tournament in Melbourne, Australia on Jan.
-18, 2024.
+Alex Michelsen hits a return during the men's singles third round match between Alexander Zverev of Germany and Alex Michelsen of the United States at the Australian Open tennis tournament in Melbourne, Australia, Jan.
+20, 2024.
 (Photo by Hu Jingchen/Xinhua)

-Zheng Qinwen (R) of China greets Katie Boulter of Britain after their women's singles second round match at the Australian Open tennis tournament in Melbourne, Australia on Jan.
-18, 2024.
+Alexander Zverev (R) of Germany shakes hands with Alex Michelsen of the United States after the men's singles third round match at the Australian Open tennis tournament in Melbourne, Australia, Jan.
+20, 2024.
 (Photo by Hu Jingchen/Xinhua)

-Zheng Qinwen of China hits a return during the women's singles second round match between Zheng Qinwen of China and Katie Boulter of Britain at the Australian Open tennis tournament in Melbourne, Australia on Jan.
-18, 2024.
+Alexander Zverev hits a return during the men's singles third round match between Alexander Zverev of Germany and Alex Michelsen of the United States at the Australian Open tennis tournament in Melbourne, Australia, Jan.
+20, 2024.
 (Photo by Hu Jingchen/Xinhua)

-Katie Boulter of Britain hits a return during the women's singles second round match between Zheng Qinwen of China and Katie Boulter of Britain at the Australian Open tennis tournament in Melbourne, Australia on Jan.
-18, 2024.
-(Photo by Hu Jingchen/Xinhua)

-Katie Boulter of Britain hits a return during the women's singles second round match between Zheng Qinwen of China and Katie Boulter of Britain at the Australian Open tennis tournament in Melbourne, Australia on Jan.
-18, 2024.
-(Photo by Hu Jingchen/Xinhua)
+Alexander Zverev celebrates scoring during the men's singles third round match between Alexander Zverev of Germany and Alex Michelsen of the United States at the Australian Open tennis tournament in Melbourne, Australia, Jan.
+20, 2024.

-Zheng Qinwen of China acknowledges the spectators after the women's singles second round match between Zheng Qinwen of China and Katie Boulter of Britain at the Australian Open tennis tournament in Melbourne, Australia on Jan.
-18, 2024.
 (Photo by Hu Jingchen/Xinhua)

 Photos